USEPA/pyaqsapi/README.rst

 before using any of it’s functions use the aqs_credentials function to enter in the user credentials so that pyaqsapi can access the AQS Data Mart server.

-Both pyaqsapi and RAQSAPI use the US Environmental Protection Agency's Air Quality Service DataMart to retrieve data.
+Both pyaqsapi and RAQSAPI use the US Environmental Protection Agency\'s Air Quality Service DataMart to retrieve data.
 The same credentials can be used for access to either project.
 Note however, that AQS and AQS DataMart are similar and related data sources, however the credentials used to access AQS are not the